Battle of Ab Darrah Pass: Battle

 Towards midnight news was brought that the Uzbeks were advancing in full force.
 The troops were instantly ordered to their posts and remained under arms till day break ready for action.
 About sunrise the advanced pickets reported that the enemy was in motion and preparing to attack.
 Babur rode to an eminence to reconnoiter.
 He saw that there was only one pass and that a narrow road by which the Uzbeks could attack the hillock on which he was posted.
 Close by this was another hillock divided from the first by a broad and deep ravine and to this hillock also there was only one road.
 After the Uzbeks had drawn out their ranks on the level ground below, they perceived that it was no easy task to mount the hill.
 Timur Sultan and several other Sultans with about 10,000 men separated from the main body and began to ascend the farther hill.
-Babur instantly dispatched Khan Mirza (named Sultan Weis Mirza, youngest son of Sultan Mahmud Mirza and brother of Bayasonqor Mirza and Masud Mirza) with a body of the best troops to oppose them.
+Babur instantly dispatched Khan Mirza (named Sultan Uways Khan Mirza, youngest son of Sultan Mahmud Mirza and brother of Baysonqor Mirza and Masud Mirza) with a body of the best troops to oppose them.
 At the same moment his eye happened to light on a band of men who were standing by and he inquired who they were.
 He was informed that they were Mirza Haider's followers, being a party chiefly of Mughals who had been attached to Sultan Hussein Mirza Bayqara and who on escaping from Khurasan had now joined Babur.
 They arrived at a fortunate moment, Khan Mirza's men, after coming to their ground had been charged by the Uzbeks who bore down all before them and had nearly reached Khan Mirza himself.
 Haider's men under Jan Muhammad Atgah, as soon as they arrived, attacked them in front and the fugitives rallying returned to the fight and succeeded in driving back the Uzbeks.
 Haider's men took an Uzbek chief who was immediately carried before Babur.
 He received the offering with joy as a favorable omen and on the spot ordered the first prize of valor to be inscribed in Mirza Haider's name.
 Still, however, the contest continued to be maintained on both sides with desperate valor till the light began to fail.
 The violence of the battle had not reached Babur's position, the direct road to which was difficult, while it was not easy to go up or down from one place to another.